 Soon after the star’s post on the popular social media site this Saturday, “Katy Perry shooting scared” began to trend on major search engines like Bing and Yahoo, bringing to mind that these shocking bouts of gun violence that hit headlines leave a real impact amongst everyone.
 Perry is now asking for her fans to consider what must be done to make a positive difference and counteract this progressive hostility.
 In essence, she is pleading for the violence to stop.

 "Is anyone else really sad about the constant stream of shootings and how normal it's becoming to see these headlines on a weekly basis?" the 29-year-old posted this weekend.

 The “Unconditionally” singer went on to say:

-Her tweet was soon favorite and re-tweeted thousands of times in a matter of hours.
+Her tweet was soon favorited and re-tweeted thousands of times in a matter of hours.

-The final impetus for Katy Perry’s remark on the shooting and scared statement came from a violent incident this Saturday morning.
+The final impetus for Perry’s remark on the shooting statement came from a violent incident this Saturday morning.
 A lone gunman was said to open fire at a local mall in Maryland.
 The shooter killed two others before turning the gun on himself and committing suicide.

 Adds the press release:

 “Katy Perry isn't the only celebrity to speak out after the shooting.
 CNN anchor Piers Morgan, who has been open about his support for gun control legislation in the past, responded to Perry and invited her to appear on his show.”